isomerpages/moe-spectrasec/_spectra-stories/10th Anniversary Coffee Table Book.md

 ***

-<h6 style="color:#3e006d;">No part of the publications may be reproduced in any form without the permission of the school.</h6>
+<h6 style="color:#3e006d;">⚠️ No part of the publications may be reproduced in any form without the permission of the school.</h6>

 **[Click HERE to view](https://heyzine.com/flip-book/e6ea06d97d.html)**